1. Start from your real constraints, not from a map

 - More granular data at the station level.

 For a first investment, many serious investors treat Tokyo as the default benchmark and deviate from it only when there is a clear, data-backed reason to do so.
+The liquidity argument is particularly important for foreign buyers: if your investment thesis breaks down or your personal circumstances change, the ease and speed of exiting a Tokyo residential unit at a fair price is materially higher than in regional markets.

 3. Yield versus depth: how other cities compare